-'A long way to go': Australians flee as heat, winds fan huge bushfires
+Australia urges quarter of a million to flee as winds fan huge bushfires

 - Smoke has drifted across the Pacific, affecting cities in South America, and may have reached the Antarctic, the U.N.’s World Meteorological Organization said.

-Reporting by Colin Packham, Wayne Cole and Swati Pandey; Editing by Jane Wardell
+Reporting by Colin Packham, Wayne Cole, Swati Pandey and Martin Petty; Editing by Jane Wardell